-6 ideas for teaching a gratitude lesson in the classroom.
-Encourage kids to reflect and be thankful by writing in a gratitude journal and more activities!
+6 gratitude lessons and ideas to teach in the classroom.
+Encourage kids to reflect and be thankful by writing in a gratitude journal and more with impactful activities!

 We all know that the attitudes of the kids we teach have a huge impact on the culture of our classrooms.
 We want to inspire positive attitudes and increase empathy and community.
 Teaching gratitude in the classroom is one way to do that.
 In my series on building social responsibility, I am attempting to address these character traits.
 The following ideas are six ways in which we can be teaching gratitude in the classroom.
 Continue reading to the end of this post to find free printable resources you can use with your class.